whiskey777/app/README.md

 basic test API created.

+update DB on start script created.

 ## to do

 superuser creation on empty DB (not even sure if I need that, everything will go through API in future, but could be useful for tests)

-update DB on start (and on schedule? cron? can jango do it for me?)
-- parsing XML file
-- upload data in postgres DB
+Scheduled updates (daily) for metals table

 create API
 - GET all object